OkayMini/WEBSCRAPING/README.md

 So basically , Scraping or Extraction the useful data from websites is said to be Web Scraping, The Python libraries requests and Beautiful Soup are powerful tools for the job.

-Below is the screenshot from the website where you can inspect to search the data .
+Below is the screenshot from the website where you can inspect to search the data from the website.

 ## Screenshots